unoplatform/uno/doc/articles/concepts/overview/why-uno-platform.md

 ## Fast ship cadence

 Uno Platform ships official releases 6-8 times per year, and dozens of dev builds in between.
-This flexibility has traditionally allowed us to ship on day-0 as .NET and Windows UI / Windows App SDK.
+This flexibility has traditionally allowed us to ship on day-0 alongside .NET, WinUI, and Windows App SDK.

 ## Amazing team behind it

 As Uno Platform grows, the team behind it grows as well.
-It is a group of focused and highly motivated experts in many areas, which ensures the product is in good hands and thrives with new features and improvements being added (literally!) every day.
+The product is in good hands, with a group of focused and highly motivated experts in many areas.
+The project thrives because of this, as new features and improvements are added daily.

 ## Integrates with any .NET Library

-Be it UI components like mentioned above, Uno Platform also integrates perfectly with any .NET Standard 2.0, .NET 6 through 8 libraries such as SQLite, LiteDB, Json.NET and Skia.
+In addition to the UI components mentioned above, Uno Platform apps also integrate perfectly with your existing .NET libraries.
+This includes both .NET Standard 2.0 and libraries targeting .NET 6, up to the latest with .NET 8.
+Because of this, your Uno Platform app has compatibility with packages like Json.NET, LiteDB, SQLite, and SkiaSharp.

 ## The Community